 Congress should amend the Goldwater-Nichols Department of Defense Reorganization Act of 1986 (P.L.
 99-433) to establish the position of Under Secretary of Defense for Nuclear, Chemical, and Biological Defense at DOD.
 The Under Secretary should be responsible, and provide overall direction and supervision, for (1) the development, implementation, coordination, and integration of biological, chemical, and nuclear defense activities across DOD; (2) quadrennial biological, chemical, and nuclear defense posture reviews to refresh and inform the Department's biological, chemical, and nuclear defense activities; and (3) other such duties and powers as the Secretary of Defense may prescribe.
-Congress should establish separate positions for Assistant Secretary of Defense for Biological Defense, Assistant Secretary of Defense, and Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense.
+Congress should establish separate positions for Assistant Secretary of Defense for Biological Defense, Assistant Secretary of Defense for Chemical Defense, and Assistant Secretary of Defense for Nuclear Defense, to report directly to the Under Secretary of Defense for Nuclear, Chemical, and Biological Defense.